paramecium90/chess-react/README.md

 A react version of a 2-player chess.
-It includes illegal move prevention and checkmate detection You can demo it at https://amazing-cobbler-a301c4.netlify.app/
+It includes illegal move prevention and checkmate detection.
+You can demo it at
+https://amazing-cobbler-a301c4.netlify.app/